Lendermarket Review 2026 – More than 14% return from Estonia?

 What fees are charged on Lendermarket?

 There are no fees for investors related to investments or other actions on the platform.
+The only costs are incurred in connection with Auto Invest FLEX, and only if you opt for early withdrawal (3.5% of the withdrawal amount).

 What is the return on Lendermarket?